NVIDIA-Genomics-Research/AtacWorks/tutorials/tutorial2.md

 `NK_inferred.track.bedGraph` and `NK_inferred.track.bw` contain the denoised ATAC-seq track. `NK_inferred.peaks.bedGraph` and `NK_inferred.peaks.bw` contain the positions in the genome that are designated as peaks (the model predicts that the probability of these positions being part of a peak is at least 0.5)

-## Step 8:
+## Step 8:Format peak calls

-Delete peaks that are shorter than 50 bp in leangth, and format peak calls in BED format with coverage statistics and summit calls:
+Delete peaks that are shorter than 20 bp in leangth, and format peak calls in BED format with coverage statistics and summit calls:

 ```
 python $atacworks/peaksummary.py \
     --peakbw output_latest/NK_inferred.peaks.bw \
     --trackbw output_latest/NK_inferred.track.bw \
     --prefix output_latest/NK_inferred.peak_calls \
-    --minlen 50
+    --minlen 20
 ```
 This produces a file `output_latest/NK_inferred.peak_calls.bed` with 8 columns:
 1. chromosome